universe-10th/identity/README.md

 Assuming you have those interfaces correctly implemented, you can invoke:

-  - `Login(stub.Source, result stub.Credential, identification string, password string)`:
+  - `Login(realm string, managers CredentialsMultiManager, identification interface{}, password string)`:
     Tries to log a credential in.
 It may fail due to password mismatch, empty password, or another log in restriction failure.
-If the log in operation is successful, the `lookupResult` parameter will hold the returned object.
+If the log in operation is successful, it returns the logged in credential's realm, and the logged in credential.
   - `SetPassword(credential stub.Credential, password string)`: Sets a new password on the object.
     It does by hashing the password (according to the credential's hashing engine) and stores it by the same mean the Credential provides to store the password hash.